TampaHackerspace/amazon-dash/README.md

 ```

-If you wish to extend the default actions that each button gets then modify the /etc/dash/mac-skeleton.d directory scripts
+If you wish to extend the default actions that each button gets when initially created/configured then modify or add to the /etc/dash/mac-skeleton.d directory scripts

-Last Update: 201608090201 by bald-kevin
+Last Update: 20170929 by bald-kevin